 The Very first phase of the Software Testing Life Cycle (STLC) is Requirement analysis.
 When the test team receives the BRS document, the test team will go through the document and identify the requirements from a testing perspective.

 The main job of Quality Assurance (QA) in this phase is to understand the requirements, which means that they will go to test and the required inputs to test that.
-If QA persons get any confusion or do not understand any feature, then the QA reaches to stakeholders like Business analyst (BA), client, product lead for better understanding of the product, or clear the doubts.
+If QA persons are confused or do not understand any feature, then the QA reaches out to stakeholders like business analysts (BA), clients, and product leads for a better understanding of the product or to clear the doubts.

 In this life cycle, the tester’s presence is beginning, so it will prevent introducing any defect into the software test.
-Identify test environment details where software testing supposes to be carried to and also analyze the automation feasibility if organization planning for the automation.
+Identify test environment details where software testing is supposed to be carried out and also analyze the automation feasibility if the organization was planning for the automation.

 Entry Criteria: BRS (Business Requirement Specification)